quickjp2/hubot-redis-brain/README.md

 * [Redis Cloud](https://addons.heroku.com/rediscloud)
 * [Redis To Go](https://addons.heroku.com/redistogo)

+### CloudFoundry

+If you are deploying in a CloudFoundry environment, you can use any redis service available in your marketplace.

+You'll need to set two environment variables in this case:
+`CF_REDIS_SERVICE` - Your CloudFoundry's Redis Service name (ie. p-redis or rediscloud) `CF_REDIS_INSTANCE_NAME` - The name you gave your serive instance.
+This will be used as the brain_prefix

+### Other
 Other redis addons would need to be configured using `REDIS_URL` until support is added to hubot-redis-brain (or hubot-redis-brain needs to be updated to look for the environment variable the service uses)